Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 ...
 ```

-Because we ask the button to update it’s value every 10ms, we will receive a button update every 10ms.
-At this update reception we will send a new led command, so the led is also updated every 10ms.
+Because we asked the button to update its value every 10ms, we will receive a button update every 10ms.
+At each update reception a new LED command will be sent, so the LED is also updated every 10ms.

-This way your button control your led.
+This way, your button control your LED.

-## 6. Try the button value changing
+## 6. Try to change button's value

-1. Compile and upload the project to the board. the led turn on at the end of the detection
+1. Compile and upload the project to the board. the LED turns on at the end of the detection.

-2. Push on your button :
+2. Push on your button:

 <Tabs>
 <TabItem value="Arduino" label="Arduino">